rossfrank/Dynasty-Constitution/README.md

 ##### Roster Cutdown #####
 - All Rosters need to be cut to a valid roster by 8 PM Eastern the day after the NFL Roster Cutdown day
 - The date will be announced in #announcements-dynasty after the draft
-- If roster cutdown isn't complete by the day after the deadline, the commissioner will start cutting players based on the players drafted in the previous draft in reverse order.
+- If the roster cutdown isn't complete by the day after the deadline, the commissioner will start cutting players based on the players drafted in the previous draft in reverse order.
 - No Commissioner cuts can happen without a warning sent to both the member and the league

 ##### IR Rules #####